-When, in this Martin & Sylvia's Nature School story, "Kings and Queens of the Forest", Martin leaves for Wilderness School, he can't help but feel envious for Sylvia's project with Daddy: preparing for May Day by building a huge bonfire and cooking Beltane Bannock Bread.
+When, in this Martin & Sylvia's Nature School story, "Kings and Queens of the Forest", Martin leaves for Wilderness School, he can't help but feel envious of Sylvia's project with Daddy: preparing for May Day by building a huge bonfire and cooking Beltane Bannock Bread.
 This has his attention all morning until Eva gives his group an inspiring May Day question: What kind of King or Queen of the Forest do you want to be?
 And his answer helps Martin understand not only a gift of May Day but of leadership itself.

 Beltane, or May Day, has been celebrated for thousands of years as a way to bring good luck in the new growing season, provide protection for livestock, and encourage the earth to wake up and grow.
 Like Daddy says in the story: people would celebrate by having a bonfire and having a large feast.
 They would also make crowns of flowers and sing and dance.